-Today’s adventure would take me down to the Irrawaddy River, were I came across boats and rafts that were being constructed.
+Today’s adventure would take me down to the Irrawaddy River, where I came across boats and rafts that were being constructed.
 There was lots of activity going on in this area both residential as well as industrial.
 The buildings were simple in nature, having what looked like rattan style walls and grass roofs, some incorporated corrugated iron.

-After taking photographs of the fascinating area that I had stumbled across: this was somewhere off limits to the average tourists.
+After taking photographs of the fascinating area that I had stumbled across: this was somewhere off-limits to the average tourists.
 I cycled north following the riverside road.

-In some areas, the right side looked like squalor living, it almost looked like a refuse tip, I hate to say with rubbish compacted to the ground, my description my sound a little over the top, but that was exactly what it looked like.
+In some areas, the right side looked like squalor living, it almost looked like a refuse tip, I hate to say with rubbish compacted to the ground, my description may sound a little over the top, but that was exactly what it looked like.
 Even cows and goats were grazing here.